michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 After that it's back to step one, making the next small change informed by the knowledge gained in the previous iteration.
-In order for this essential feedback loop, that is at the core of our daily work, to be smooth and effective, the time being stalled while waiting for the compiler to produce an executable program must be as short as possible, ideally short enough as not to warrant a time-consuming and stress-inducing mental context switch: You want to be able to keep working, stay in the zone.
+This essential feedback loop is at the core of our daily work.
+We want the time being stalled while waiting for the compiler to produce an executable program to be as short as possible — ideally short enough as not to warrant a time-consuming and stress-inducing mental context switch: You want to be able to keep working, stay in the zone.
 After all, there is only so much [regressive fun][compiling] to be had while `rustc` bootstraps.

-Incremental compilation is a way of **exploiting** the **temporal coherence** a code base exhibits during the regular programming workflow: Many, if not most, of the changes done in between two compilation sessions only have local impact on the machine code in the output binary, while the rest of the program, same as at the source level, will end up exactly the same, bit for bit.
+Incremental compilation is a way of **exploiting** the fact that little changes between compiles during the regular programming workflow: Many, if not most, of the changes done in between two compilation sessions only have local impact on the machine code in the output binary, while the rest of the program, same as at the source level, will end up exactly the same, bit for bit.
 Incremental compilation aims at retaining as much of those unchanged parts as possible while redoing only that amount of work that actually *must* be redone.
-The next few paragraphs will give a little tour of the basic strategy we are pursuing in order to implement incremental compilation in the Rust compiler, of the kind of compile time speedups and runtime trade-offs that are to be expected, and finally, the kind of progress the actual implementation has made so far.

 How Do You Make Something "Incremental"?
 ========================================
-We have already heard that computing something incrementally means updating only those parts of the computation's output that need to be changed in response to a given change in the computation's inputs.
+We have already heard that computing something incrementally means updating only those parts of the computation's output that need to be adapted in response to a given change in the computation's inputs.
 One basic strategy we can employ to achieve this is to view one big computation (like compiling a program) as a **composite** of many smaller, interrelated